HL7/davinci-ecdx/input/pagecontent/requesting-attachments-questionnaire.md

 ### Requesting Attachments Using FHIR Questionnaires

-</div><!-- new-content -->

- In contrast to [Requesting Attachments Using Attachment Codes], when a Payer references <span class= "bg-success" markdown="1">one or more FHIR Questionnaires </span><!-- new-content --> as input parameters, the Task represents a request for the Provider to complete the <span class= "bg-success" markdown="1">questionnaires.</span><!-- new-content --> The [CDex Task Attachment Request Profile] defines a specific `Task.code` that directs the Provider to launch a [Da Vinci - Documentation Templates and Rules (DTR)] application to use the Payer provided Questionnaires and results from any CQL execution to generate and complete a  QuestionnaireResponse.
+ In contrast to [Requesting Attachments Using Attachment Codes], when a Payer references one or more FHIR Questionnaires  as input parameters, the Task represents a request for the Provider to complete the questionnaires.
+The [CDex Task Attachment Request Profile] defines a specific `Task.code` that directs the Provider to launch a [Da Vinci - Documentation Templates and Rules (DTR)] application to use the Payer provided Questionnaires and results from any CQL execution to generate and complete a  QuestionnaireResponse.
 Figure 17 below summarizes the steps for requesting and completing a questionnaire using CDex Attachments and DTR, and the sequence diagram in the following section illustrates these transactions in more detail:

 {% include img.html img="attachments-task-Q-summary.svg" caption = "Figure 17" %}